Cold Therapy for Boosting Health and Improving Longevity

 Reducing pain in irritated nerves

 The cold can numb an irritated nerve.
-Exposing the affected area to extreme cold can help treat pinched nerves or neuromas, chronic pain, or even acute injuries.
+Exposing the affected area to extreme cold may help support pinched nerves, chronic pain, or even acute injuries.
 Cryotherapy also is routinely used for a large number of sports injuries.
-Research shows that 10-15°C is optimal.
-It is also known that whole-body cryotherapy significantly reduces pain in people with arthritis.
-The pain levels after cold therapy decreased significantly.
-Treatments have been shown to provide pain reduction lasting about 90 minutes.
+Cold treatments have been shown to provide pain reduction.

 Fat burning